RobotLocomotion/drake/examples/hardware_sim/README.md

 installed as part of Drake releases.
 We expect and encourage users to copy these files into their own projects and customize the code for their specific needs.

+We also have a Python flavor of this example under development.
+It is not yet feature-complete.